\( \newcommand{\be}{\begin{equation}}

 IX.
 Spherically Symmetric Spacetimes

-a radially free-falling observer (at rest at infinity).
+is measured by a radially free-falling observer (at rest at

 It follows that the velocity along the photon path is